 7. It saw the rise of a new form of photography known as spirit photography.

-One of the most popular aspects of the spiritualist movement was the rise of spirit photography, when photographers claimed to have captured ghosts on film.
+One of the most popular aspects of the spiritualist movement was the rise of spirit photography, in which photographers claimed to have captured ghosts on film.
 One famous example is a photograph taken by William Mumler of Mary Todd Lincoln, widow of assassinated president Abraham Lincoln, in which Lincoln’s spirit seemed to appear in the background looking over Mary’s shoulder.

 Mumler had made his name—and a lot of money—through his ability to produce photographs that seemed to show people with their deceased loved ones; his fame became so great that many, including Mrs. Lincoln, sought him out.
 In fact, Mumler created the ghostly effect by taking photographs on plates that had already been exposed to an earlier image.
 (He had originally discovered the effect by accident after taking a self-portrait on a plate that—unbeknownst to him—had already been exposed to someone else’s photograph.)